 Chilled soups are perfect for summer!
 And if you like cucumbers, you’ll want to try this one!
-It has Greek yogurt, green onions, fresh dill, and parsley in it.
-Some lemon juice and salt give the flavor a little punch and I also added some garlic powder to the original recipe.
+It also has Greek yogurt, green onions, fresh dill, and parsley in it.
+Lemon juice and salt give the flavor in this soup a little punch and I also added some garlic powder to the original recipe that I found in Country Living (you could also use minced fresh garlic instead of the garlic powder).
 The croutons on top are a nice touch, too!
-It’s a great summery soup to serve for a light lunch or dinner.
+It’s a great summery soup to serve for a light lunch or dinner!

 Makes 6 servings, 135 calories each

 2 English cucumbers, peeled, diced, and divided (divide amount in half to add in recipe at different times)

 4 green onions, sliced and divided (divide amount in half to add in recipe at different times)